 Barcelona is such a great city with so many beautiful buildings, museums, parks and locations to visit.
 It can seem rather overwhelming if you only have a few days to spare, and if you’re travelling on a budget.
 To help, here are my top 10 free things to do in Barcelona.

-The great climate here means that you can enjoy great outdoor locations all of the year.
-The museums and art galleries are also well worth a visit.
-This is my list of, actually top 11, free things to do in Barcelona.
+The climate here means that you can enjoy the outdoor locations all year.
+The museums and art galleries are also well worth a visit, and have free admission days.
+These top 10 free things to do in Barcelona are my favorites:

 - Visit Parc Güell

 - Explore the Barrio Gotico